SuperOfficeDocs/superoffice-docs/docs/apps/certification/checklist.md

 ## Tenants

-* The application [checks the status page][9] of the customer's tenant prior to performing actions  to ensure stability
+* The application [checks the status page][9] of the customer's tenant before performing actions  to ensure stability

 ## Requirements by category